 - A. Development proposals which incorporate design and environmental performance measures and standards to reduce energy consumption and climate effects will be supported.
-Proposals which incorporate the following energy design principles as appropriate to their scale and nature will be particularly supported: - i. siting and orientation to optimise passive solar gain. - ii. the use of high quality, thermally efficient building materials. - iii. installation of energy efficiency measures e.g. loft and wall insulation and double glazing. - iv. incorporating on-site energy generation from renewable sources such as solar panels, ground, water and air source heat pumps. - v. reducing water consumption through the use of water re-use measures including rain water harvesting, surface water harvesting and / or grey water recycling systems. - vi. providing low carbon sustainable design and avoid or mitigate all regulated emissions using a combination of on-site energy efficiency measures (such as insulation and low energy heating systems), on-site zero carbon technologies (such as solar panels) and, only where necessary, off-site measures to deal with any remaining emissions. - vii. providing the infrastructure for adequate electric vehicle charging points for each development, where new parking provision is expected to be made, in accordance with Hertfordshire County Council's Electric Charging Strategy. - viii. alterations to existing buildings should be designed with energy reduction in mind and comply with current sustainable design and construction standards. - B. The retrofitting of historic buildings to reduce energy demand and to generate renewable energy where appropriate will be supported where such proposals provide appropriate preservation of the character and integrity of the building concerned. - C. Proposals for individual and community scale energy, for instance from hydro-electricity, solar photovoltaic panels, local biomass facilities, anaerobic digestions and wood fuel products will be supported subject to the following criteria: - i. the siting and scale of the proposed development is appropriate to its setting and position in the wider landscape; and - ii. the proposed development does not create an unacceptable impact on the amenities of local residents; and - iii. the proposed development does not have an unacceptable impact on a feature of natural or biodiversity importance.
+Proposals which incorporate the following energy design principles as appropriate to their scale and nature will be particularly supported: - i. siting and orientation to optimise passive solar gain. - ii. the use of high quality, thermally efficient building materials. - iii. installation of energy efficiency measures e.g. loft and wall insulation and double glazing. - iv. incorporating on-site energy generation from renewable sources such as solar panels, ground, water and air source heat pumps. - v. reducing water consumption through the use of water re-use measures including rain water harvesting, surface water harvesting and / or grey water recycling systems. - vi. providing low carbon sustainable design and avoid or mitigate all regulated emissions using a combination of on-site energy efficiency measures (such as insulation and low energy heating systems), on-site zero carbon technologies (such as solar panels) and, only where necessary, off-site measures to deal with any remaining emissions. - vii. providing the infrastructure for adequate electric vehicle charging points for each development, where new parking provision is expected to be made, in accordance with Hertfordshire County Council's Electric Charging Strategy. - viii. alterations to existing buildings should be designed with energy reduction in mind and comply with current sustainable design and construction standards. - B. The retrofitting of historic buildings is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics.